amwellius/DE2_Project_2021-22/README.md

 ## Project objectives

 This simple but useful application will help you to fully control your **water tank** (not only!) in the garden.
-Do you want to know how much water left?
-Do you want to replenish the tank?
-Or are you interested in controlling your own, independent application based on the volume left in the tank? <br/>
+Do you want to know how much water is left?
+Do you want to refill the tank?
+Or are you interested in controlling your own independent application based on the volume left in the tank? <br/>
 No problem! <br/>
 With our **Water Tank Controller** you will be able to:
 - know **current water level** in centimeters, percentage and liters,